YannCebron/m68kplugin/docs/known_issues.md

 - `symdebug`
 - `weak`

-MadMac assembler specific (all directives may be optionally preceded by a dot):
+MadMac assembler specific (a dot may optionally precede all directives):

 - `abs`
 - `assert`